AdobeDocs/experience-manager-desktop-app.en/help/troubleshoot.md

 #### SSL configuration issue {#ssl-config-v2}

-The libraries that Experience Manager desktop app uses for HTTP communication utilizes strict SSL enforcement.
-At times, a connection may succeed using a browser but fails using Experience Manager desktop app.
+The libraries that [!DNL Experience Manager] desktop app uses for HTTP communication utilizes strict SSL enforcement.
+At times, a connection may succeed using a browser but fails using [!DNL Experience Manager] desktop app.
 To configure SSL appropriately, install the missing intermediate certificate in Apache.
 See [How to install an Intermediate CA cert in Apache](https://access.redhat.com/solutions/43575).

-The libraries that Experience Manager Desktop uses for HTTP communication utilize strict SSL enforcement.
+The libraries that [!DNL Experience Manager] desktop app uses for HTTP communication utilize strict SSL enforcement.
 So there can be instances where SSL connections that succeed through a browser fail with [!DNL Adobe Experience Manager] desktop app.
 This is good because it encourages correct configuration of SSL and increases security, but can be frustrating when the application is unable to connect.

 The recommended approach in this case is to use a tool to analyze a server's SSL certificate and identify issues so they can be corrected.
 There are websites that inspect a server's certificate on providing its URL.